A. E. Housman: Commemorations

 The earliest commemoration of Housman was in the chapel of Trinity College in Cambridge, where there is a memorial brass on the south wall.
 The Latin inscription was composed by his colleague there, A. S. F. Gow, who was also the author of a biographical and bibliographical sketch published immediately following his death.
 Translated into English, the memorial reads:

 From 1947, University College London's academic common room was dedicated to his memory as the Housman Room.
 Blue plaques followed later elsewhere, the first being on Byron Cottage in Highgate in 1969, recording the fact that A Shropshire Lad was written there.
 More followed, placed on his Worcestershire birthplace, his homes and school in Bromsgrove.
 The latter were encouraged by the Housman Society, which was founded in the town in 1973.
 Another initiative was the statue in Bromsgrove High Street, showing the poet striding with walking stick in hand.
 The work of local sculptor Kenneth Potts, it was unveiled on 22 March 1985.

 The blue plaques in Worcestershire were set up on the centenary of A Shropshire Lad in 1996.
-In September of the same year a memorial window lozenge was dedicated at Poets' Corner in Westminster Abbey The following year saw the première of Tom Stoppard's play The Invention of Love, whose subject is the relationship between Housman and Moses Jackson.
+In September of the same year, a memorial window lozenge was dedicated at Poets' Corner in Westminster Abbey.
+The following year saw the première of Tom Stoppard's play The Invention of Love, whose subject is the relationship between Housman and Moses Jackson.

 As the 150th anniversary of his birth approached, London University inaugurated its Housman lectures on classical subjects in 2005, initially given every second year then annually after 2011.
 The anniversary itself in 2009 saw the publication of a new edition of A Shropshire Lad, including pictures from across Shropshire taken by local photographer Gareth Thomas.
-Among other events, there were performances of Vaughan Williams' On Wenlock Edge and Gurney's Ludlow and Teme at St Laurence's Church in Ludlow.
+Among other events, there were performances of Vaughan Williams's On Wenlock Edge and Ivor Gurney's Ludlow and Teme at St Laurence's Church in Ludlow.